 Know your visitors

 When designing your intercept survey use all the information regarding your website visitors that you’ve gathered so far (e.g. from previous surveys, social media comments, ...).
-Analyze their behavior when they visit your site in order to ask relevant questions (e.g. don’t ask them about payments if they haven’t bought anything yet).
+Analyze their behaviour when they visit your site in order to ask relevant questions (e.g. don’t ask them about payments if they haven’t bought anything yet).

 Consider their preferences : they’re into fast cars or home cooking?
 Use this information by placing an appropriate picture in the survey invite.

 Think about possible technical issues.
 If most of your visitors are young and tech-savvy they might have the pop-ups blocked in their browsers.
-If they’re elderly, you might consider using bigger font size.
+If they’re elderly, you might consider using a bigger font size.

 Respect your respondents